Ricardo Rosselló: Scientific career

+HIV.
+Rosselló worked on various drug development research.

+Rosselló founded a company called Auctoritas Lab in the U.S.

+Rossello’s work focused on reprogramming stem cells for humans and a variety of animals by genetic manipulation with viral vectors.
+Rossello and his colleagues were able to show pluripotency in vitro by generating embryoid bodies and all three germ cell lineages.
+Rossello has also worked on tissue regeneration, neurogenesis and biomaterials.

+His work in neurobiology centered on recreating and studying the vocal learning pathway in songbirds to understand the implications for learning in humans.

+Rossello was recognized as a member of the Iberoamerican Scientific and Culture Academy for his scientific achievements.

+His work on “Tissue Regeneration Signaling” with mesenchymal stem cells in three-dimensions was highlighted on the Cover of The Proceedings of the National Academy of Science.

 Early political involvement

 Rosselló became involved in politics during the 2008 Puerto Rico gubernatorial election when his father Pedro Rosselló lost a party primary against the eventual Governor Luis Fortuño.
 Rosselló was a Hillary Clinton delegate to the 2008 nominating convention and an Obama delegate to the 2012 convention.
 In 2008, he participated in Clinton's get-out-the-vote efforts for the June 1 Puerto Rico presidential primary, appearing in her final TV ad with several Democratic political leaders, including fellow statehooder Kenneth McClintock and commonwealth's Roberto Prats and José A. Hernández Mayoral.

 Following this event, Rosselló became a political commentator, writing columns for El Vocero, a daily newspaper published in San Juan, covering politics, science, healthcare and economics topics.
 Additionally, Rosselló appeared as a regular guest analyst in several political radio talk shows.

 He published a book that depicted the accomplishments of his father's administration (1993–2001).
 All copies of the limited edition print were exhausted in one day.
 To diffuse the message, he allowed the material to be public domain and published it on the La Obra de Rosselló website for everyone to read.

 In 2012, Rosselló founded Boricua ¡Ahora Es!, a political advocacy group that advocates changing Puerto Rico's current political status.
 The movement featured a grass-roots educational campaign, suggesting that involvement of the international community may be necessary for the United States government to take action.
 Boricua ¡Ahora Es! actively campaigned during the 2012 Puerto Rico status referendum.

 Rosselló was accused by Bolivian author Lupe Andrade of plagiarizing her column Responsabilidad y democracia ("Accountability and Democracy").
 He denied the claim and no legal action followed.